heli-kalki/heli-kalki/README.md

 - Theology
 - Finances

-🔅 6 years of experience in graphical design, started with making my own Minecraft Texture Packs.
+🔅 6 years of experience in graphical design, started with making my own Minecraft Texture Packs, still only self-taught.

 🧭 Took part in a proseminar at the Hochschule für Philosophie Munich (University for Philosophy) at age 15.